 - A smooth transition of city bus services without missing a day of service for both fixed-route bus and paratransit service.

 - Educating the public for a ballot initiative to enact a Public Transit Sales Tax, which passed with 70.4% approval.
-This is the first and only voter approved tax for public transit operations in the State of Oklahoma.
+This is the first and only voter approved tax specifically for public transit operations in the State of Oklahoma.

 - Hiring and working with a consulting firm to develop the Go Norman Transit Plan which assessed both the existing transit bus services as well as the needs and desires of the residents of Norman to recommend service modifications and future improvements.
 This plan was approved by Council unanimously.